-of the signal variance (based on the comparisons of the euclidean distances).
+The collection and processing of data is the same as in the first set of experiments.
+Figure 7 shows the distribution of the signal variance (based on the comparisons of the euclidean distances).
 Similarly to the first set of experiments, disorientations and misplacements cause a large variance.
 But in this case, the baseline has a wider variance.
 This is because of the slight unconscious movements of people (as compared to the completely static setup with a stand).
 We can also observe that the t-shirt tag has a wider variance than the baseline.
 This is because it was loosely attached, and hence, it has slight misplacements and rotations.

-Figure 7 depicts the per tag (candlesticks) and overall localization accuracy (connecting line).
+Figure 8 depicts the per tag (candlesticks) and overall localization accuracy (connecting line).
 The results follow the same trend as the first set of experiments, but the effects are aggravated (worse accuracy).
 The ranges of the t-shirt, misplaced and disoriented sets are rather similar among themselves because minor movements of the person intertwined these effects, that is, a small movement can cause both disorientation and misplacement.

-C. Effects of Body Absorption
+3.3.
+Effects of Body Absorption

-Besides tag disorientation and misplacement, another important factor increasing signal variability is the human body itself7.
-We quantify the impact of this effect by placing one reader at R_1 and 12 tags at C_4 as depicted in Figure 3.
+Besides tag disorientation and misplacement, another important factor increasing signal variability is the human body itself 7.
+We quantify the impact of this effect by placing one reader at R_1 and 12 tags at C_4 following the layout depicted in Figure 4.
 The experiments were conducted as follows:

 - Baseline: All 12 tags are attached to a thin cardboard and the cardboard is then attached to a thin wooden stand with a height of 1.5m.
-The main lobe of the tags is facing up. - Body: The cardboard, with the 12 tags, is attached to the back of a person facing the reader (5 persons in total).
+The main lobes of all tags are facing up. - Body: The cardboard, with the 12 tags, is attached to the back of a person facing the reader (5 persons in total).
 The persons are of different stature and mass.
 While attaching the cardboard, we ensured that we keep the height and orientation of the baseline.

 As in the previous experiments, we asked the persons to avoid movements in order to minimize the dynamics.
 We took two baseline measurements and one testing measurement for each person (two minutes for each measurement).
 Following the same methodology of the previous section we obtained the euclidean distances.
 However, in this case we had only 16 comparisons because we used a single coordinate.
-The results are depicted in Figure 8.
-We observed that body effects cause a variance between 5 and 15 dB.
-These variances are significant and comparable to those of tag misplacement and disorientation (Figure 6).
+The results are depicted in Figure 9.
+We observe that body effects cause a variance between 5 and 15 dB.
+These variances are significant and comparable to those of tag misplacement and disorientation (Figure 7).